tablexi/mobile-scripts/README.md

 First install [homebrew][1], [ruby][3], and [Xcode][2].

-`setup` will setup iOS, Android and React Native environments.
+`bundle exec setup` will setup iOS, Android and React Native environments.
-If you only need a specific environment, `setup-android`, `setup-ios`, and `setup-react-native` can be used individually.
+If you only need a specific environment, `setup android`, `setup ios`, and `setup react-native` can be used individually.

 ## Development scripts

 ### React Native:

-- `clean` tries to wipe the collection of caches in the react-native dev environment by:
+`bundle exec clean` tries to wipe the collection of caches in the react-native dev environment by:
   1. Reset `watchman`
   2. Remove anything prefixed with `react-` in the temp directory
   3. Remove `~/.babel.json`